php/policies/feature-proposals.rst

 Voting prerequisites
 ====================

-Prior to starting a vote, an RFC author MUST post an Intent to Vote message to the discussion thread.
+Prior to starting a vote, RFC authors MUST post an Intent to Vote message to the discussion thread.
 The post MUST be made at least two days (48 hours) and no more than 1 week (168 hours) before the vote is officially opened.
 Any feedback posted after the Intent to Vote message is sent SHOULD be treated the same as if it had been sent earlier, and any Major or Minor changes that result MUST trigger a new cooldown period, canceling the Intent to Vote.

-An RFC author MAY start a vote at any time, provided that all the following conditions hold:
+RFC authors MAY start a vote at any time, provided that all the following conditions hold:

 -  There is no cooldown period still active.

 -  The discussion thread is not inactive.

--  The author has posted an intent to open the vote at least 2 days prior, and no more than one week prior.
+-  The authors has posted an intent to open the vote at least 2 days prior, and no more than one week prior.

 -  There is no ongoing relevant and substantive discussion still happening in the thread.
-The author(s) may determine what qualifies as relevant and substantive, but SHOULD be liberal in interpreting that.
+The authors may determine what qualifies as relevant and substantive, but SHOULD be liberal in interpreting that.

 All voting widgets on the RFC MUST include all pertinent details for that vote, as